Rocco B. Commisso

-Rocco Benito Commisso (/it/; born November 25, 1949) is an Italian-born American billionaire businessman, and the founder, chairman and chief executive officer (CEO) of Mediacom, the fifth largest cable television company in the US.
-As of 2011, the company is privately owned by Commisso.
+Rocco Benito Commisso (/it/; November 25, 1949 – January 16, 2026) was an Italian and American billionaire businessman, and the founder, chairman, and chief executive officer (CEO) of Mediacom, the fifth largest cable television company in the United States.
+As of 2011, the company was privately owned by Commisso.
 He previously worked for companies including Cablevision, the Royal Bank of Canada, and Chase Manhattan Bank.
-Since 2017, Commisso has been the owner and chairman of the New York Cosmos, and since June 2019, the owner of the Italian football club Fiorentina.
+From 2017, Commisso was the owner and chairman of the New York Cosmos, and from June 2019, the owner of the Italian football club Fiorentina.

 Early life and education

 Born in Marina di Gioiosa Ionica, Calabria, Italy, Commisso migrated to the United States at age 12.
 Commisso attended Mount Saint Michael Academy high school in the Bronx and attended Columbia University on a full undergraduate scholarship where he earned a bachelor's degree in industrial engineering in 1971 from its School of Engineering and Applied Science.
 He earned an MBA in 1975 from Columbia Business School.
 He was co-captain of Columbia's varsity soccer team; elected president of the business school student body; and received the business school service award.